 Having negative equity is sometimes also referred to as being "underwater" or "upside down."
 Regardless of the word you use, negative equity is a growing problem with loan amounts rising and loan terms increasing.

 Having negative equity isn't typically an issue if you plan to keep your car for a while and/or pay off the loan in full.
-It only becomes a problem when your vehicle is totaled, stolen, or you want to trade it in halfway through the loan term.
+It only becomes a problem when your vehicle is totaled, or stolen, or you want to trade it in halfway through the loan term.

 Let's look at an example of why being upside down can present an issue if you want to trade in your car.
 Say you have a balance of $12,000 left on your auto loan, but the vehicle is only worth $10,000.
 This means you have $2,000 worth of negative equity—and it isn't going to just disappear.
 Your options are to either deal with it now or deal with it later.